 X-ray diffraction (XRD) is a powerful technique for the study of powder and polycrystalline materials.
-At its simplest, Powder XRD can be used for Phase identification against a database of known patterns.
+At its simplest, Powder XRD can be used for phase identification against a database of known patterns.
 At its most advanced, high-resolution powder XRD can be used to perform Rietveld refinement yielding the crystal symmetry and atomic positions.

-The state of the art Panalytical X-Pert Pro MPD is our flagship powder diffractometer, offering high-resolution and a large degree of experimental flexibility.
+The Panalytical X-Pert Pro MPD is our flagship powder diffractometer, offering high-resolution and a large degree of experimental flexibility.
 Main applications include phase-ID of more complicated structures, refinement of structures via Rietveld refinement and non-ambient studies of phase-transitions.

-In our standard configuration, the X'pert Pro MPD is equipped with a focussing Johanson monochromator on the incident beam optics.
+In its standard configuration, the X'pert Pro MPD is equipped with a focussing Johanson monochromator on the incident beam optics.
 This gives very high-resolution pure Cu Kα1 radiation.
 However, it can also be easily changed into a more standard Bragg-Brentano geometry for higher intensity (at the cost of resolution).
 The solid-state PiXcel detector has an active length of ~3.2° 2θ and coupled with excellent signal to noise enables patterns for PhaseID to be obtained from certain samples in ~ 15 minutes.

 Bruker D8 Advance

 These general purpose Cu Kα X-ray powder diffractometers are equipped with standard Bragg-Brentano geometry and a diffracted beam graphite monochromator.
 They are used primarily for standard phase identification and non-ambient experiements.
-The Bruker D5005 is equipped with an Oxford Cryosystems PheniX low temperature stage allowing studies to be carried out at down to 11K.
-The Bruker D5000 is equipped with an MRI sample chamber allowing non-ambient measurements upto 1000C.
+The Bruker D5005 is equipped with an Oxford Cryosystems PheniX low temperature stage allowing studies to be carried out at down to 12K.
+The Bruker D5000 is equipped with an MRI sample chamber allowing non-ambient measurements upto 1000 C.